 Yes and no. An espresso cup has about as much caffeine as a cup of strong coffee.
 But servings for espresso are much smaller.
 Which means that the content of caffeine per milliliter are much higher than with a regular brew.
 Moreover, caffeine is more quickly assimilated when taken in concentrated dosages, such as an espresso cup.

-The myth of lower caffeine espresso comes comes from the fact that the darker roast beans used for espresso do have less caffeine than regularly roasted beans as roasting is supposed to break up or sublimate the caffeine in the beans (I have read this quote in research articles, but found no scientific studies supporting it.
-Anybody out there?).
+The myth of lower caffeine espresso comes comes from the fact that the darker roast beans used for espresso do have less caffeine than regularly roasted beans as roasting is supposed to break up or sublimate the caffeine in the beans.
+This effect is negligible however, as the caffeine lost is only about 5% in a dark roast vs. light roasted – not enough for anyone to notice, or for it to have an impact on your decision of which roast to choose.

 Here’s the caffeine content of Drip/Espresso/Brewed Coffee: